ivalenzuelan/ivalenzuelan/README.md

-# Iñigo Valenzuela Nuñez
+# Iñigo V

 Technology consultant and full-stack engineer working at the intersection of artificial intelligence and financial systems.
-Currently shipping regulatory technology in a New York broker-dealer (EU banking group), with a parallel focus on multi-agent LLM architectures, quantitative research, and production-grade SaaS.

-Dual master's in Computer Science and Finance (Illinois Institute of Technology) and Telecommunications Engineering (Polytechnic University of Madrid, top 2% of cohort).

 Based in New York.
 Open to collaboration on quantitative finance, AI agent systems, and anything in the overlap.